civisanalytics/civis-python/README.rst

    :target: https://pypi.org/project/civis/
    :alt: Supported python versions for civis-python

-**Deprecation Warning:** The Civis API Python Client will no longer support Python 2.7 as of version 1.13.0.
+**Deprecation Warning:** Civis will no longer support Python 2.7 as of April 1, 2020.
+The first Civis API Python Client release made after that date will remove Python 2 support.

 Introduction